BlueBrain/NeuroM/doc/source/definitions.rst

 Section
 -------

-A section is a tree node containing a series of two or more :ref:`points<point-label>` whose first and last element are any of the following combinations:
+A section is a node of morphology tree containing a series of two or more :ref:`points<point-label>` whose first and last element are any of the following combinations:

 * root node, forking point